 It's important to note that while a limited partnership can be a useful estate planning tool, it is not appropriate for every situation.
 It is essential to work with a qualified attorney who can advise you on the best estate planning tools for your specific circumstances.

-With over 23 years of experience in estate planning, Lisa Bradford is a knowledgeable attorney who can guide you through this process and help you choose the best option for your unique needs and goals.
+A knowledgeable attorney can guide you through this process and help you choose the best option for your unique needs and goals.
 Don’t wait to start planning for your family’s future.
-Take action today and contact Lisa at 512-598-5802 or send an email to email@example.com to get started on your estate planning journey.
+Take action today to get started on your estate planning journey.